hasura/graphql-engine/docs/graphql/manual/deployment/logging.rst

      - ``info``

    * - ``event-trigger``
-     - Logs HTTP responses from the webhook, and HTTP exceptions and internal errors
+     - Logs HTTP responses from the webhook, HTTP exceptions and internal errors
      - ``info`` and ``error``

    * - ``ws-server``
-     - Logs from the websocket server
+     - Debug logs from the websocket server, mostly used internally for debugging
      - ``debug``

    * - ``schema-sync-thread``